Reduce size of nav buttons in horizontal menu

 }

-The page seems old style and I noticed you’re using positioning to place tha navbar, also there are better ways nowadays to build tha nav that are more flexible.
+The page seems old style and I noticed you’re using positioning to place tha navbar, also there are better ways nowadays to build the nav that’s more flexible in link size and number.

 But that’s another topic.